xdrip/xdrip_docs/docs/install/libre2.md

 Start the sensor in xDrip+.
 When required to enter the time you physically started the sensor, do not put a time earlier than reality to avoid having inconsistent values.

 Wait 60 seconds and scan again with xDrip+.
 This adds the sensor as the BT device that xDrip+ will take the readings from.
 Expect to see NEW SENSOR STARTED notification.
 If you are set to No Calibration", you should see the first reading immediately.
 If you have set Calibration, you should then be in the "Collecting Initial Readings" screen.
-You will now need to wait between 3 and 15 minutes for 3 readings to be received, and then you will be taken to the **Calibrate Sensor?** prompt.
+You will now need to wait between 3 and 15 minutes for 3 readings to be received, and then you will be taken to the **Calibrate Sensor?** prompt, unless you selected "No calibration" in [OOP2 settings](../../use/misc/#oop2).
-After entering the calibration data, the Libre 2 sensor should be bonded to xDrip+, and should deliver readings every 5 minutes.
+After entering the calibration data, the Libre 2/2+ sensor should be bonded to xDrip+, and should deliver readings every 5 minutes.

 You can confirm that all is working by comparing to "How it should look" [here](../../troubleshoot/libre2direct/## What it should look like)